 Criminal Record Certificate Requirement: The applicant must provide a criminal record certificate from any country you have lived in for 12 months or more in the last 10 years if you will be working with vulnerable people.
 The requirement of providing a criminal record certificate does not apply if the applicant provides a satisfactory explanation of why it is not reasonably practicable for them to obtain a criminal record certificate from any or all of the relevant authorities.

-What Are The Mandatory Non-Tradeable Points For Skilled Worker Visa UK Entry Clearance?
+Mandatory Non-Tradeable Points For Skilled Worker Visa

 Characterstics Points